Create Azure Blob Storage Containers

 resourceGroupName: res3376

-The immutableStorageWithVersioning property enables object-level WORM policies.
-When enabled is true, the container supports time-based retention policies and legal holds at the blob level.
-This property is immutable; you can only set it to true at container creation time.
-Existing containers must undergo a migration process to enable this feature.
+The immutableStorageWithVersioning property enables object-level WORM (Write Once, Read Many) protection.
+When enabled is set to true, blobs in the container become immutable according to retention policies.
+This property is immutable itself and can only be set at container creation time; existing containers must undergo a migration process.

 Beyond these examples